davidje13/web-listener/docs/SECURITY.md

 should not be relied on, as it will not prevent access to sensitive files which do not match these common patterns, but serves as a rudamentary safety net to protect against common mistakes.

+## Open Redirect

+The CLI's [templated redirect](./CLI.md#templates) feature adapts redirects which begin with `//`, which can be interpreted by some clients as the beginning of a full URL despite being intended as a path in the current domain.

+The default path handling behaviour of slash merging means path parameters will never begin with a `/`, unless the `!` flag is used, avoiding this issue for redirects based soely on path parameters.

+This library does not include any other redirect handling.
+If you are providing your own dynamic redirect feature, you should ensure the resulting URL can never start with `//`.

 ## Compression Bombs

 All request parsing helpers can be configured with `maxContentBytes`: a limit to the maximum size of